Aurélien Laherte

 Champagne Laherte Frères Les Empreintes 2016 (Disg.
 Dec 2021)

+Chardonnay and Pinot Noir.
 Disgorged December 2021.
-This wine offers what Laherte refers to as the “quintessence of the Chavot terroir.”
+This wine offers the “quintessence of the Chavot terroir”, says Aurélien.
 It is always a selection of Laherte’s five best barrels from each of his two finest Chavot plots: old-vine Chardonnay from Les Chemins d’Épernay (planted in 1957 on clay with chalky subsoils, with around one-third of the fruit the rare Chardonnay-Muscaté); and Pinot Noir from Les Rouges Maisons (planted in the late ‘80s on a deep soil rich in clay, flint and schist).
-The wines were vinified separately and raised in old Burgundy barrels, (with some portions fermented in second-hand DRC Le Montrachet barrels).
+The wines were vinified separately and raised in old Burgundy oak (with some portions fermented in second-hand DRC Le Montrachet barrels).
 The dosage was 4 g/L.

 There is genuine depth and texture from the old vines and the clay of Les Chemins d’Épernay but this opulence is vibrantly balanced by crystalline freshness and a long, classy finish.
 A superb and unique Champagne that clearly speaks of its terroir.
 If you love great white Burgundy, then this has a similar set of textural and mineral qualities.